• Skip to primary navigation

 ⭐⭐⭐⭐⭐ - Patricia, One Happy Dish reader

-I hope this is one of those recipes that you'll want to make over and over again once you see how simple it is; I know it is in our kitchen!
-And if you like this one, you might also be interested in this easy Greek salad dressing, Asian salad dressing or apple cider vinaigrette.
+I hope this is one of those recipes that you'll want to make over and over again once you see how simple it is.
+If you don't have any fresh herbs, you could also try this delicious apple cider vinaigrette which features pantry staples.

 🌿 Ingredients